truenas/middleware/docs/userguide/freenas_system.rst

 in Figure 5.8a.
 When you are ready to apply the previously downloaded updates, click the "Apply Pending Updates" button and be aware that the system may reboot after the updates are applied.

-The "Manual Update" button can be used to manually upgrade the operating system as described in :ref:`Upgrading to a Major Release From the GUI`.
-Note that in
-9.3, this button is included for backwards compatibility as this method of upgrading is no longer the only way to upgrade.
+The "Manual Update" button can be used to manually upgrade the operating system as described in :ref:`Upgrading From the GUI`.
+Note that in 9.3, this button is included for backwards compatibility as this method of upgrading is no longer the only way to upgrade.
 If you prefer, you can instead apply the necessary updates to upgrade the operating system.

 .. _CAs: